The Hands-On Growth Laws Theory Cookbook: Side Dish: Protein degradation

 where the additional term $\lambda \varphi_\mathrm{A}$ accounts for dilution due to cellular growth. \\

 \textbf{Amino acids mass fraction and flux matching.} A consequence of Eq.~(\ref{eq:box-aa}) is that its steady state condition, given by~$\dot{\varphi_\text{A}} =0$, imposes

-where we multiply~$\dot{\varphi_\text{A}}$ by~$M_\text{p}$ in order to get the fluxes.
+where we multiply~$\dot{\varphi_\text{A}}$ by~$M_p$ in order to get the fluxes.
 This implies that, even if the degradation flux is neglected, the flux matching between~$J_\text{cat}$ and~$J_\text{syn}$ given by Eq.~(\ref{eq:cat_syn_fluxes}) is no longer valid, as long as the size of the amino acids pool is different from zero.
 The flux matching condition $J_\text{cat}=J_\text{syn}$ introduced in Sec.~\ref{sec2:classical} holds when protein degradation is neglected and the intracellular amino acid pool is small (i.e., $\varphi_\text{A} \approx 0$).
 Several models take explicitly into account the amino acids/precursor pool~\cite{Shachrai2010, Bosdriesz2015, KoremKohanim2018, chure_optimal_2023,Droghetti2025}. \end{mdframed}

-\textbf{The growth-dependence of the phenomena.} In order to consider these observations in a mechanistic model and to use them to interpret the data, one has to acknowledge that all the quantities that appear in Eq.~(\ref{eq:deg:lambda}) have a (direct or indirect) dependency on the growth rate~$\lambda$.
+\textbf{Accounting for growth-rate–dependent processes.} In order to consider these observations in a mechanistic model and to use them to interpret the data, one has to acknowledge that all the quantities that appear in Eq.~(\ref{eq:deg:lambda}) have a (direct or indirect) dependency on the growth rate~$\lambda$.
 Specifically, as introduced in Sec.~\ref{sec3:translation} and shown in Fig.~\ref{fig2}, there are direct measurements of the dependence of the ribosome elongation rate~$\varepsilon$ (and thus on $\varepsilon_\text{R} = \varepsilon/L_\text{R}$) on the growth rate~$\lambda$.
 The functional form of $\eta(\lambda)$ can be derived from fits of the experimental data --see Refs.~\cite{Pine1973, calabrese_protein_2022} and Fig.~\ref{fig:deg}(a)-- to identify an empirical dependency as introduced in Ref.~\cite{Droghetti2025}:

 where~$\eta_\text{0}$ and~$\eta_\infty$ represent the protein degradation rate values for~$\lambda = 0$ and~$\lambda \rightarrow \infty$, respectively, and~$s_\eta$ controls the steepness of the hyperbolic function.
 The empirical value of the parameters from the fit of data in Ref.~\cite{Pine1973} are given in Tab.~\ref{tab:params_sec_5_deg}.